 Puget Sound Bird Observatory studies birds and their habitats in the Pacific Northwest to better understand changes in bird populations, to inform decision makers, and to engage the public with birds and their needs.

-PSBO leads several banding studies in order to study birds which use this area either as residents or during migration and/or breeding.
+PSBO leads banding studies in order to study birds which use this area either as residents or during migration and/or breeding.
+PSBO also plays a key role in training professional and citizen scientists on proper banding techniques.
 PSBO follows the North American Birding Council’s “ The Bander’s Code of Ethics” during all their banding activities.

 We pass along our scientific data to interested local groups and decision makers.

 Listen to the BirdNote radio show featuring our banders at work!

 MAPS Monitoring at Morse Wildlife Preserve: The MAPS (Monitoring Avian Survivorship) program is a network of 500+ banding stations across North America which follow a standardized constant-effort mist-netting protocol in order to study the relationship between bird productivity (number of young), survivorship (how long they live) and continent-wide fluctuations in bird populations.
 PSBO is currently operating a MAPS stations at the Morse Wildlife Preserve.
 Learn more…

 Birds Wintering in Urban Landscapes: “Birds Wintering in Urban Landscapes” focuses on how urban Puget Sound supports the songbirds that spend the winter here.
 This project involves color-banding Black-capped and Chestnut-backed Chickadees, Dark-eyed Juncos and Fox Sparrows in backyards and parks in several study sites around greater Seattle, then re-sighting to answer important questions regarding urban winter habitat important use, breeding populations, and the role of backyards, parks, and invasive plants.
 Learn more…